dataprogpy/dataprogpy.github.io/docs/eda/data-visualization/wrap-up.md

 * Combine your Polars and Altair skills.
 * Practice data storytelling.

-We strongly encourage you to work through these activities.
+I strongly encourage you to work through these activities.
 Don't hesitate to consult the Altair documentation, online resources, or leverage generative AI tools strategically to help you along the way.
 Remember, the goal is to become comfortable applying these powerful data programming techniques to your own professional challenges and personal projects.
 ```

 ---